leoGalani/sherlock/README.md

 ---

-### *** This is a alpha version of sherlock qa, dont use in production ***
+### *** This is a alpha version of Sherlock QA, don't use it in production ***

-# Setting  your environment
+# Setting up your environment

 You will need:
 > python 3.5++ -> http://docs.python-guide.org/en/latest/starting/installation/

 > virtualenv (virtualenvwrapper* optional) -> http://docs.python-guide.org/en/latest/dev/virtualenvs/

-if you are using linux, you may run into some troubles to install bcrpyt
+If you are using Linux, you may run into some troubles to install bcrpyt

 > sudo apt-get install build-essential libssl-dev libffi-dev python-dev

-If you are on mac, use brew to install using brew
+If you are on Mac, use brew to install using brew

 > brew install bcrypt

-After creating your virtual enviroment, please install all the requirements:
+After creating your virtual environment, please install all the requirements:

 > pip install -r requirements.txt

-For testing purpose, this is all you need!
+For testing purposes, this is all you need!

 # Running Sherlock - development mode